emmafornash/Pathfinding-Algorithm-Visualizer/README.md

 ### Instructions

-After pip installing the dependencies, download the project and run the `visualizer.py` file.
+1. Clone this project
+2. Install NumPy and Pygame - `pip install numpy pygame`
+3. Run `visualizer.py`

 Press Escape to enter the menu and check parameters and hotkeys.
 After drawing a start, target and walls, press any non-hotkey to begin the algorithm.